nxskok/notes/slides_c32.md

 ##
 ```

-- For quantitative variables, a five-number summary plus the mean.
+- Quantitative, five-number summary plus mean.
-- For categorical variables, count of how many rows.
+- Categorical, how many rows.
-- Quick check for errors: these often show up as values too high or too
-low, so the min and/or max will be unreasonable.

 ## Reading from a URL
 - Any data file on the Web can be read directly.
 - [Example data:](http://www.utsc.utoronto.ca/~butler/c32/global.csv).
 - Use URL instead of filename.
 - I like to save the URL in a variable first (because URLs tend to be
-long), and then put that variable in the read_ function:
+long), and then put that variable in the `read_` function:

 ```r